Safe Quartz Alternatives for Kitchen Countertops

 Sintered Stone Options

 Lapitec represents a major advancement in this category.
 Originally containing low levels of silica, Lapitec transitioned to become completely silica-free in 2022.
-While offering outstanding durability and UV stability, some finishes can be challenging to clean and maintain—a practical consideration for homeowners.
+They offer outstanding durability and UV stability.

 Paper and Recycled Composites